Local Linear Forests: Extension to Causal Forests

 Local linear causal forests start as orthogonalized causal forests do, by estimating the nuisance components

 using a local linear forest.
-We then add a regularized adjustment to the standard causal forest equation,
+We then estimate the conditional average treatment effect via

 where the $^{(-i)}$-superscript denotes leave-one-out predictions from the nuisance models.
 If nuisance estimates are accurate, the intercept $\hat{a}$ should be 0; however, we leave it in the optimization for robustness.
-We cross-validate local linear causal forests (including $\lambda_\tau$ and $\lambda_a$) by minimizing the $R$-learning criterion recommended by \citet*{nie2017learning}:
+We cross-validate local linear causal forests to select $\lambda_\tau$ and $\lambda_a$ by minimizing the $R$-learning criterion recommended by \citet*{nie2017learning}:

+Observe that, analogous to the regression case, for very large values of $\lambda_a$ and $\lambda_{\tau}$, we will recover estimates from a causal forest.
+From the perspective, we can see local linear causal forests as an adapted R-learner method; note that \citet*{nie2017learning} and \citet*{kennedy2020optimal} give quasi-oracle and double-robustness properties of R-learner estimates.